cbagwell/llm.vim/README.md

       description or to complete incomplete sentences/paragraphs.
   * **:LLMFilter**
-    * Sends the current visual selection/range/line to `llm` to filter or transform it.
+    * Sends the current visual selection/range/line to `llm` to filter or transform it (similar to `%!llm "Fix grammer"`).
 The prompt given to `:LLMFilter` guides the transformation.
       For example: `:'<,'>LLMFilter Improve this text.
-Return only the original text with improvements.`
+Return only the original text with improvements.`  If modifying texting text then phrases such as "return original text with modifictions" and "do not return code blocks" can help.

 ## Usage